Shanghai Medical College, Fudan University

-The Shanghai Medical College, Fudan University, formerly the independent Shanghai Medical University (SHMU), is one of the oldest and most prestigious medical schools in China.
-Clinical medicine of the Shanghai Medical College of Fudan University is consistently ranked among the top three medical schools in China and #45 globally by Times Higher Education World University Rankings as of 2022.
-Its "Clinical Medicine" also ranked #73 globally by the U.S. News & World Report globally.
+The Shanghai Medical College, Fudan University, formerly Shanghai Medical University, is the medical school of Fudan University in Shanghai, China.

 Established in 1927, Shanghai Medical University was merged into Fudan University in April 2000 to become its medical school.
 On July 27, 2001, Shanghai Medical College of Fudan University was established, with Professor Wang Weiping as its first dean, and the original site of Shanghai Medical University was then designated as the Fenglin Campus of Fudan University.

 Location

 The college is located to the east of Xujiahui, in Xuhui District, Shanghai.
 It is located adjacent to Zhaojiabang Road Station, served by Shanghai Metro Lines 7 and 9.